Heegu-sama/Homm3BG/README.md

 ### 🛠️ How?

-I am completely rewriting the rule book in LaTeX.
-It's possible that a finalized version will be later put together using other tools such as Adobe Visual Studio.

 This is a communal effort.
 This repository serves both as a means for me to preserve my work, but also for others to contribute to it as writers, proofreaders, or layout designers.

-If you wish to contribute directly, please contact me on BoardGameGeek or discord, my username is Heegu on both platforms.
+### 💪 Contributing

+Please discuss any and all factual errors, bad language or other errors you've found.
+You can do this by opening issues, pull requests with suggestions or writing in the BGG thread.

 ### 🔮 The Future

 All new version of the rule book and their change logs will be published here and in the BGG thread.
-I will probably submit an indefinite number of changes before changing the version number again.
-The aim is to have a vastly superior "1.0" version ready before most people receive their pledges.

-The current aim is to produce a document that's meant more for digital reading, as most references to other rules and sections within the document are accomplished by using hyperlinks in the text.
-I know most people would also love a version that's designed more for printing, I'll see if I later have the energy to create that as well.
-A printable document would probably be more of a shorter reference, this document will always have 30+ pages.

-Please discuss any and all factual errors, bad language or other errors you've found by either contacting me directly or in the thread.
-You can do this by reaching out to me directly or by opening pull requests with suggestions.

 ## 💻 Local Development